-Gingersnaps are a chewy cookie flavored with ginger and nutmeg, that are chewy and “snap” when broken.
+Gingersnaps are a chewy cookie flavored with ginger and cinnamon, that are chewy and “snap” when broken.
 They are very similar to a molasses cookie, or even gingerbread, but it’s all about the texture with a good gingersnap!
+Some use nutmeg in their cookies, but I don’t prefer that!
 The outside is supposed to be crisp, and the inside chewy, and the recipe I am sharing today is exactly that.
 I promise you, even if you think you don’t like gingersnap cookies, I will win you over.
 These are GOOD!

 AND they are the 6th cookie in the 12 Days of Christmas Cookie series!
 I can’t believe we are halfway done.
 If you missed any of the first 5 recipes, I am recapping them all at the bottom of this post!

 Gingersnaps are super easy to make!
 There is no chill time necessary for the dough and you use a cookie scoop to portion it out!
 Make sure to roll the dough into a ball and then in a little granulated sugar.
 This gives them the crackly tops!

 When you bake these cookies, they spread out a decent amount, so make sure you are giving them plenty of space on the baking sheet!
 I have made the mistake of placing them too close together and they all baked into each other!

 These gingersnap cookies are easily the most festive of all holiday cookies!
 They are a warm, cozy cookie, perfect with a cup of coffee or tea.
 Even my kids who didn’t think they liked gingersnap cookies were won over.
 I hope you try them, because I know you will love them as much as we do!Print

 Easy and CHEWY Gingersnap Cookies!
 These are a holiday favorite!

 - 1 cup granulated sugar